Cyprus, troika agree on bank supervision, capital ratio

 They also set a core Tier 1 ratio - a measure of financial strength - of 9 percent by the end of 2013 for banks, which could then rise to 10 percent in 2014, the Finance Ministry and Central Bank sources said.
 They had previously been discussing setting the ratio at 8 percent.

-But the two sides remain at odds over the amount needed to recapitalize banks, as well as over the lenders' demands for privatizing assets and cutting wages and pensions.
+But the two sides remain at odds over the amount needed to recapitalise banks, as well as over the lenders' demands for privatising assets and cutting wages and pensions.

 The size of the potential bailout - speculated to be anything between 11 and 16 billion euros and the bulk of it for banks - will be huge in proportion to the 17.9 billion euro economy, the third smallest in the euro zone.